lackhoa/lackhoa.github.io/_posts/2023-11-04-auto-rig-pro.md

 However, I still think it's rude to judge my tone and criticize the edit I made to *your program* when *I don't care* and just want a refund.

 Update 5: Just to be clear, I don't claim to have any proper "fix" for the problem.
 I just found an edit to the code that for some reason didn't trigger the memory leak.

+Update 6: I probably shouldn't have told the Blender Marker person that they were lying about me getting help from Artell.
+But again, what were I *supposed* to say?
+It's like when you hear someone saying that the sky is green.

+I was mad that they *ignored* what I said about me debugging the issue myself.
+I feel like you aren't supposed to ignore the opinion of the person that actually did the debugging, and come to your own conclusion about *who assisted who*?

 {% endraw %}